w3c/wai-quick-start/source/evaluating.html.erb.md

 {:.attach_permalink}
 ## Use a standard reporting template for evaluations

 Develop a standard report template so that repeated evaluations are comparable.
-Aim to summarize findings to allow for comparison throughout a projects life-cycle and across similar projects.
+Include a summary of findings, to allow for easy comparison throughout a project and across similar projects.
 Ensure that any report template covers every point in the accessibility guidelines accepted by the organization.
-A robust report template should also seek to capture details of what was evaluated and how the evaluation was performed, for example tools used, specific test data.
+Include space to capture details of what was evaluated and how the evaluation was performed, for example tools used, specific test data.

 {::nomarkdown}
 <%= learn_more %>